Kiran7007/Interview-Preparation/docs/jpmorgan.md

 ---

 ## Which tools are commonly used for CI/CD in Android?
-Some commonly used CI/CD tools are:
-- **GitHub Actions** – Integrated with GitHub, good for open-source and personal projects.
+- `GitHub Actions` – Integrated with GitHub, good for open-source and personal projects.
-- **Bitrise** – Android and iOS friendly, no setup needed, GUI-based.
+- `Bitrise` – Android and iOS friendly, no setup needed, GUI-based.

 ---